Point Bridge I and Point Bridge II

 Following the carriages were nearly fifty teams of horses passed across, two abreast.
 The total weight upon the bridge was 475 tons, equal to the weight of twelve locomotives, or a crowd of 7000 people.
 Altogether there were on the main span at the same time forty-eight teams with 176 horses or mules and about 900 people.
 Oscilation tests proved satisfactory and the bridge was deemed ready for traffic.

 Unfortunately, the Point Bridge Company did practically nothing over the next two decades to maintain the bridge.
-Tool revenues never met expectations and stockholders never received a dividend, therefore little attention was given to bridge maintenance.
-Light rail traffic was soon added to the bridge, and along with the increasing amount of vehicular traffic carrying heavier loads, it was not long before the bridge was deemed inadequate and in danger of collapse.
+Toll revenues never met expectations and stockholders never received a dividend, therefore little attention was given to bridge maintenance.
+Light rail traffic was soon added to the bridge, and along with the increasing amount vehicules carrying heavier loads, it wasn't long before the bridge was deemed inadequate and in danger of collapse.

 Despite these warnings, the Point Bridge continued to serve the transportation needs of Pittsburghers for another two decades without incident while plans for a newer, stronger span were completed.
 In the early-1920s, ownership of the bridge passed from the City of Pittsburgh to Allegheny County.
 Weight restrictions were soon imposed, forcing most heavy vehicles onto the Smithfield Street Bridge.
 This caused wide-spread problems with traffic congestion leading into and out of the downtown area.